stevleibelt/incubator/component/php/batch_job/README.md

 * releases / unmarks items in queue from a batch id
 * implements ReleaseInterface

+## Available Requests (with reference implementation as console command)

 ## Unsorted Ideas

 * use [uuid](https://packagist.org/packages/rhumsaa/uuid) to generate chunk ids